ruby-processing/toxiclibs/README.md

 cd toxiclibs/ant
 ant -f build-all.xml
 ```
+Unzip toxiclibs-complete-***.zip in your sketchbook/libraries folder (or wherever else you put your libraries) to use with vanilla processing

 See also [toxigem][] for the ruby gem built using the source developed here, that can be used by both ruby-processing and JRubyArt (please let me know if you can use it elswhere).

 [postspectacular]:http://postspectacular.com/